cb109/sublime3dsmax/README.md

 **Sends MAXScript/Python files or selected lines to 3ds Max.**

 Benefit from Sublime as an editor without having to enter 3ds Max everytime you want to evaluate some code.
 Best used on a split- or two-monitor setup.

 The plugin works by iterating all opened windows and searching for *Autodesk 3ds Max* to find the MAXScript Listener handle, that then gets pasted the code or import command.
+3ds Max is found and communicated with automatically.
+You can choose which one to talk to if there are multiple running instances of 3ds Max.

 A lot of people have contributed their work to make this tool better, I want to thank all contributors and encourage you to check out their websites at the bottom of this page!